 A study of the child, family, community, and schools, including parent education and involvement, family and community lifestyles, child abuse, and current family life issues.
-Course content must be aligned as applicable with State Board for Educator Certification Pedagogy and Professional Responsibilities standards and coincide with the National Association for the Education of Young Children position statement developmentally related to appropriate practices for children from birth through age eight.
+Course content must be aligned as applicable with State Board for Educator Certification Pedagogy and Professional Responsibilities standards and coincide with the National Association for the Education of Young Children position statement developmentally appropriate practices for children from birth through age eight.
 Requires students to participate in field experiences with children from infancy through age 12 in a variety of settings with varied and diverse populations.
 The course includes a minimum of 16 hours of field experiences.

-Prerequisite: TSI ELAR (Reading and Writing) requirement met; students must pass a criminal history check Type: ACAD
+requirement met; students must pass a criminal history

+check